Truth and Reconciliation

 Much of this important work is being guided by the Alexander First Nation – Sturgeon County Collaboration Committee and in conjunction with inputs from other key partners.

-The County has already taken several actions to prioritize its relationships with Indigenous Communities, including an initiative on educating County employees on the history of Indigenous peoples and ensuring Indigenous communities gain long-term sustainable benefits from economic development projects.
+The County has already taken several actions to prioritize its relationships with Indigenous Communities, including an initiative to educate County employees on the history of Indigenous peoples and ensure Indigenous communities gain long-term sustainable benefits from economic development projects.

 Sturgeon County and Alexander First Nation have also signed a Relationship Agreement, a pivotal document meant to explore how our two communities will work together into the future.